Skip to content ↓

 Literacy – Reading

 We love reading in Reception and we have lots of opportunities each day to share stories related to our topics, non-fiction texts and revisit old favourites.
 The children love to answer (and ask) questions about what we are reading.
 We will continue to visit the library each Friday to choose our own book to share at home.
-We encourage all parents to join your local library and enjoy the experience of choosing and borrowing books.

 Literacy - Writing